Autumn term dates will be available soon

 Through practical workshops and rehearsals you will discover how to bring heightened language to life in performance.
 You will explore Shakespeare’s characters, language and rhythms, rehearsing and presenting a Shakespearean monologue and duologue.

-It is advised that you take Acting - An Introduction before doing this course unless you have prior equivilent training.
+It is advised that you take Acting - An Introduction before doing this course unless you have prior equivalent training.

 On completion of the course, you may want to consider applying for another specialist short course, such as Voice for Performance - An Introduction, or Central’s Acting - Classical, MA or Acting - Contemporary, MA.

-General: Applicants must be confident speaking English to a conversational level (IELTS score of 7.0 or equivalent).
+General: Applicants must be confident speaking and reading English to a conversational level (IELTS score of 7.0 or equivalent).
+Please note, you will be expected to read texts/scripts that may have advanced vocabulary in them on this course.

 Age: Minimum age is 18 on the first day of the course.
 No upper age limit.